open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 ### (1) Make a commitment

-Consider making or advocating for a public commitment to publish standardised open data using the project level data specification and OCDS.
+Consider making or advocating for a public commitment to publish standardised open data using the project-level data specification and OCDS.

 Commitments are important to help align implementation with the goals of publishing open data and to help overcome technical, political or bureaucratic barriers to publication.